Agata10/figma-plugin-mapSketcher/README.md

 4. To convert geoJSON to SVG path, I used npm package: `geojson2svg`.
 I was able to pass it to Figma and then create node.

 5. I had a conflict issuse with @figma/plugin-typings and the other file in index.d.ts. for `fetch` and `console` method.
 They were defined in two files so I needed to comment the definition in one of the files.

+## Future app possibilities

+There are possibilities to expand app for more features like:

+1. support for more administrative areas, e.g.: states & counties
+2. adding a world map for easier area selection
+3. selecting multiple regions at once

 ## Demo